sisl/ngsim_env/docs/install_env_gail_full.md

   # make sure it works
   using AutoEnvs

+  # NOTE - I did not have to do this on a new install on a remote server.
   # set python path (replace with your miniconda3 install location)
   >>ENV["PYTHON"] = "/home/<your_username_here>/miniconda3/envs/rllab3/bin/python"
   >>using Pkg